Mitchuu/alx-low_level_programming/0x02-functions_nested_loops/README.md

     Prototype: int _abs(int);
 7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
 8. I'm federal agent Jack Bauer, and today is the longest day of my life
+9. Learn your times table - Write a function that prints the 9 times table, starting with 0.

+    Prototype: void times_table(void);